padas-lab-de/krony-PT/README.md

 * Write code for multiple Kron Products factors:  [In Progress]
 	* you have to make it easier to **load** the state weights from outside.
-	* (Soon, I want to make it end2end decompose-traning-evaluate.)
+	* (Soon, I want to make it end2end decompose-training-evaluate.)
 	* (the less interventions the better)

 * Automate Kronecker decomposition, one single file that generates the factors and checkpoint and stores it as *ckpt_n_n_fac* **[DONE]**
 	* one script should run from terminal to generate the ckpt
-	* please fix the splitting asap, cfc and cproj should have opposite terms.
+	* please fix the splitting asap, c_fc and c_proj should have opposite terms.

 *  Questions:
 	* Freezing the weights apparently helps, is there a way to quantify the impact?
-	* How the KP factos are changing with and without freezing of other wieghts?
+	* How the KP factors are changing with and without freezing of other weights?
 	* Some metric applied on the grads?